 When you use flashlights, you come to the understanding that not all flashlights are equal.
 Not only in terms of brightness or even usefulness but also in terms of build quality.
 The Noctigon is a very well designed and very well machined flashlight.

 There are no problems anywhere to be found on the anodization.

 The body tube has lots of great knurling and gives a great grip.
 Some flashlight manufacturers focus more on the UI or even the aesthetics but forget about the actual use of a flashlight.
 And Noctigon did a good job here.

-LEDs, Lens, Bezel and Reflector
+LEDs, Lens, Bezel, and Reflector

 Hank, from Intl-outdoor, decided to use an Osram W1 CSLNM1.TG LED.
-This is currently the LED with the highest intensity currently on the market, that are used inside flashlights.
+This is currently the LED with the highest intensity currently on the market, that is used inside flashlights.
 It can produce about 900 lumens according to the seller, as well as throw almost 1 mile.
 That is some serious stuff.
 Especially since the emitter is only 1 square millimeter.

 To keep the LED as cool as possible, and maintain its brightness, Hank added it onto a copper Noctigon MCPCB.
 The reflector is very smooth and the bezel is made of Stainless Steel!
 Strong and blingy.

 Behind the switch cover are a few AUX LEDs placed.
 These are to indicate the battery level.